thompson-tyler/canjam/project-proposal.md

 - Clients may record jam sessions and export the recorded sessions to a file.
 - If the client hosting a room dies, another client automatically becomes the host; this is made possible through our peer-to-peer architecture.
 - Add ripples, delay, envelope, and other graphical or musical sparkles.

 ## 5. First Steps

-What's your first step?

 Our first step is to develop a PTP architecture model for our application.
 On our own, we will learn PyGame or another Python GUI package so we can start